yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

 ## Introduction

 [Storage modes](https://learn.microsoft.com/en-us/power-bi/transform-model/desktop-storage-mode) are a critical component of Power BI data modeling.
 Whether you’re a seasoned practitioner or just getting started, grasping how storage modes work is key to optimizing report performance and managing data efficiently.
 This quickstart will help you navigate the different storage modes available in Power BI - _DirectQuery_, _Import_, and _Dual_ - and explains how each option impacts performance and user experience.
 Through practical examples, you’ll see side-by-side comparisons and learn how leveraging _Dual_ storage mode can significantly enhance report responsiveness.
-To get started, follow the detailed instructions in the [Step by Step Instructions](#step-by-step-instructions) section.
+To get started, follow the detailed instructions in the [Step by step walkthrough](#step-by-step-walkthrough) section.